STEC: See-Through Transformer-based Encoder for CTR Prediction: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In conclusion, we propose a strong and versatile architecture called STEC, which extracts bilinear interaction from attention with minimal overhead to achieve state-of-the-art results.
+We propose a strong and versatile architecture called STEC, which extracts bilinear interaction from attention with minimal overhead to achieve state-of-the-art results.
+We conducted extensive experiments on four commonly used benchmark datasets and offline, and online A/B tests.
 Our experiments demonstrate that our approach is not dataset-specific and performs well across a range of datasets.
 Furthermore, we show that introducing direct connections between different interaction levels and output improves performance by reducing the distance between lower-level interactions and output.
 Additionally, we demonstrate that reformulating existing blocks such as scaled dot-product attention can yield performance gains without incurring additional computational cost.

+The significance of explainability in recommendation systems cannot be overstated.
+It offers a clear view into the system’s operations, helping users understand the rationale behind specific recommendations, which can bolster their confidence in the system.
+We show that the STEC model can provide explainable and interpretable rationales for its predictions via its attention mechanism all the while staying competitive with models which perform well but provide no means to investigate their inner workings.

 In future work, we plan to investigate whether current stacked architectures of CTR models can be modified to perform higher-order interaction calculations only when lower-order interactions are not sufficient for prediction.
 Our proposed architecture can potentially accommodate such a structure if the multilayer perceptron (MLP) on bilinear interactions is altered to contain the effect of each interaction within the same layer.